avimishra18/R-Lab-Kiit/README.md

 <p>
 <h3>Lab 4</h3>
 <p>
 Q1.
-Pass a list of Values in a function a store the values in different lists according to their Class.<br>
+Pass a list of Values in a function and store the values in different lists according to their Class.<br>
 Q2.
 Calculate the determinant of a matrix.<br>
 Q3.
 Implement Queue Data structure<br>
 Q4.
 Analyze and implement the built-in string functions in the R-workspace.<br>